Using CVE Visualizations

 The Reports page will look similar to the following:

-At the top of the Reports page will be two tabs: Compare Images and Historical CVEs.
-Let’s first review the Compare Images tab.
+At the top of the Reports page will be two tabs: Compare Containers and Historical CVEs.
+Let’s first review the Compare Containers tab.

-At the top left of the Compare Images tab is a drop-down menu which you can use to select the Chainguard image you want to compare.
-The contents of this menu are organized in alphabetical order, starting with Organization Images at the top (if your selected organization has access to any Production Chainguard images) followed by Public images.
+At the top left of the Compare Containers tab is a drop-down menu which you can use to select the Chainguard Container you want to compare.
+The contents of this menu are organized in alphabetical order, starting with Organization Containers at the top (if your selected organization has access to specific Chainguard Containers) followed by free-tier Chainguard Containers.

-After you select an image, a second drop-down will appear.
-This will be populated with data on “alternative” images which (if available) you can compare against the selected Chainguard Image.
+After you select a container image, a second drop-down will appear.
+This will be populated with data on “alternative” images which (if available) you can compare against the selected Chainguard Container.
 In some cases there will be more than one alternative available, in which case you can select between them using the drop-down.
 To the right of the alternatives menu you can select a time range for the report.

 Below the controls, you will find several boxes with statistics and graphs: